glouppe/info8006-introduction-to-ai/pacman/README.md

 All the instructions below have been tested under Linux and should work for MacOS.

-See [Anaconda webpage](https://conda.io/docs/user-guide/install/index.html) for instructions to install Anaconda/Miniconda (recommended)
+ - See [Anaconda webpage](https://conda.io/docs/user-guide/install/index.html) for instructions to install Anaconda/Miniconda (recommended).

-Create your own Anaconda environment and activate it
+ - Create your own Anaconda environment and activate it.
 ```bash
 conda create -n <env_name> python=3.6
 source activate <env_name>